Delected/Yek/README.md

 - Easily create a custom language!
 - Run python!
 - Add your own functions to yekc!
+- Get all the women (or men)!
+Everyone will find you attractive!

 ## Discord server
 https://discord.gg/nrQW8w5shY